-ATmega1284 development board with 5V and 3.3V fast-mode I2C interfaces, and 5V/3.3V regulated power suppliesDesigned by Offerman Industries, Ships from Netherlands
+ATmega1284 development board with 5V and 3.3V fast-mode I2C interfaces, and 5V/3.3V regulated power suppliesDesigned by Offerman Industries in Netherlands

 The pt1-ATmega1284-5V33V is a robust, fully featured ATmega1284 development board built on through-hole components.
 Its main feature is a fast-mode I2C interface that supports 5V and 3.3V devices a...Read More…